wolfinch/wolfinch/README.md

 ## Using Wolfinch

+### Running natively

 Starting the bot is fairly straight forward.
+Install the required packages and run one of the following command based on the intended mode.

 A few examples below covers most startup modes:
 * Fresh start:
     `Wolfinch.py --config <config.yml>`
+* Import historic data and exit:
+    `Wolfinch.py --config <config.yml> --import_only`
+* Backtesting mode:
+    `Wolfinch.py --config <config.yml> --backtesting`
 * Restart from previous state:
     `Wolfinch.py --config <config.yml> --restart`
-* Import historic data and exit:
+* Restart in Genetic Optimizer mode:
-    `Wolfinch.py --config <config.yml> --import_only`
+    `Wolfinch.py --config <config.yml> --ga_restart`

-A lot of sample config files are available in config/ directory.
+Lots of sample config files are available in config/ directory.
 Those should serve as a very good starting point.

+### Running as a Docker container

+Pull docker image from the dockerhub and run using the following command.
+Two volume mounts are required, one for the config files and other as data directory.
+The default UI port is 8080.
+In case a custom port is configured, it has to be exposed while running the container.

+`docker run -it -v config:/config  -v data:/data wolfinch:1.2.0  --config config/wolfinch_config.yml [optional-params]`

 **Read More here**: